influxdata/community-templates/apache_jmeter/README.md

 > The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.

-Apache JMeter test can be set up to send data to InfluxDB.
+The Apache JMeter test can be set up to send data to InfluxDB.
 The InfluxDB dashboard provides beautiful visualizations of the collected test results in time.

 ![Example Dashboard Screenshot](./img/apache-jmeter-dashboard.png)